The Top 13 Reasons Why You Should Already Be Scanning Your Photo Collection

 Identification of the Unknown

 This is one of those situations you will probably never think about until you actually start the digitizing process.
-A few days in you are going to be scanning photos and saving them with unique filenames and typing in the names of everyone in the photos when you come across images of people and places you aren’t familiar with.
+A few days in you are going to be scanning photos, saving them with unique filenames and typing in the names of everyone in your photos, when you come across images of people and places you aren’t familiar with.
 Either you have forgotten the information or maybe the photo was taken before you were even born and you have never met them before.

 We have security in believing our “all-knowing” family and friends will always be here for anything we need — all of those questions we ask them — but there may come a time when we will wish we had taken the time to go through those old boxes of photos and shared some stories together.

 For those of you who weren’t around for the 1970’s, or just can’t remember too much of it for a number of questionable reasons, let me inform you that the way it now looks in your old photographs, isn’t how the decade actually looked back then.
 Your photos have color-shifted baby!
 And nothing you or the best Tupperware could have done to stop it.
-Well unless you upgraded to some museum-grade archival storage, and even then the clock is only going to spin a bit slower.
+Well unless you upgraded to some museum-grade archival storage.

 Fire and Water Damage

-We never think it’s going to happen to us until – well – it happens to us.
-(Knock on wood – my immediate families have been very lucky so far) We build our homes with wood and run pipes in and around them so it only seems reasonable to expect a few of them them here and there might catch on fire or get really wet.
+We never think it’s going to happen to us until, well, it actually happens to us.
+(Knock on wood) My immediate families have been very lucky so far.
+We build our homes with wood and run pipes in and around them so it only seems reasonable to expect a few of them them here and there might catch on fire or get really wet.
 Your insurance might replace a lot of possessions but it’s not going to bring back those albums full of paper prints if there’s a bad fire or burst pipe.

 Since it’s not practical or even smart to keep our photographs conveniently stored by an exit for a quick grab during a fire, it’s up to us to have a “backup plan” already in place just in case the worst should ever happen.